sarietta/theoputer-blog/content/posts/transmission-line-reflections.md

 ![New clock signals with nearly imperceptable underdamping](img/transmission-line-reflections/oscilloscope-overdamped.png) {class="center"}

 This is the new ~~CLK~~ signal.
-It looks little odd because this is actually a zoomed-in portion of the transition of the signal as it reaches that max (5V) level.
+It looks a little odd because this is actually a zoomed-in portion of the transition of the signal as it reaches that max (5V) level.
 Importantly, the scale for this image is 50mV instead of 2V, to show what little ringing there is.
 At the scale